 - Static Memory: This is memory used by the operating system, regardless of the running program.
 This sector is rebuilt at power-up, program recompile, and watchdog events. - Operating Settings and Properties: Also known as the "Keep" memory, this memory is used to store settings such as PakBus address, station name, beacon intervals, and allowed neighbor lists.
 This memory also stores dynamic properties such as known routes and communications timeouts. - CRBasic Program Operating Memory: This memory stores the currently compiled and running user program.
-This sector is rebuilt on power-up, recompile, and watchdog events. - Variables & Constants: This memory stores constants and public variables used by the CRBasic program.
-Variables may persist through power-up, recompile, and watchdog events if the PreserveVariables instruction is in the running program. - Final-Data Memory: This memory stores data.
-Auto-allocated tables fill whatever memory remains after all other demands are satisfied.
+This sector is rebuilt on power-up, recompile, and watchdog events. - Final-Data Memory: This memory stores some data.
+Data tables with a fixed number of records fill whatever memory remains after all other demands are satisfied.
 A compile error occurs if insufficient memory is available for user-allocated data tables.
 This memory is given lowest priority in SRAM memory allocation. - Communication Memory 1: Memory used for construction and temporary storage of PakBus packets. - Communication Memory 2: Memory used to store the list of known nodes and routes to nodes.
 Routers use more memory than leaf nodes because routes store information about other routers in the network.
 You can increase the Communication Allocation field in Device Configuration Utility to increase this memory allocation.